NAEP-AS-Challenge/reading-prediction/readme.md

-Participants will be provided access to digital files that contain information related the results of human-scored constructed responses to reading assessment items that were administered in 2017, such as item text, passage, grading rubric, student responses, and human assigned scores (both single and double scored).
-The responses correspond to items that accompany 4^th^ and 8^th^ grade prompts associated with two genres of passages, literary and informational.
+Participants will be provided access to digital files that contain information related the results of human-scored constructed responses to reading assessment items that were administered in 2017, such as item text, passage, scoring rubric, student responses, and human assigned scores (both single and double scored).
+The responses correspond to items that accompany two genres of 4^th^ and 8^th^ grade reading passages, literary and informational.
 Items for this challenge are of two writing formats, short and extended constructed response.

 The data set includes 19 items for the item-specific models, and 2 items